hussainv5253/MLProject/README.md

 ## Usage
 To use the Wind Farm Power Forecasting application:
 1. Clone this repository to your local machine.
-2. Install the necessary dependencies as mentioned in the requirements file.
+2. Install the necessary dependencies as mentioned below:

 #!/bin/bash